-This module provides 'sequence awareness'.
+Module providing 'sequence awareness'.

+'''

 class SequenceTextWrapper (width, term, kwargs)

+'''

 Object for wrapping/filling text.
 The public interface consists of the wrap() and fill() methods; the other methods are just there for subclasses to override in order to tweak the default behaviour.
-If you want to completely replace the main wrapping algorithm, you'll probably have to override wrap_chunks().
+If you want to completely replace the main wrapping algorithm, you'll probably have to override \wrap\chunks().